ssprl/Smartphone-based-Audiometry/README.md

 A User's Guide is provided describing the implementation in Xode.

 ## Requirements
-iOS v 10+
+iOS v 10+,
-Apple Earphones for listening
+Apple Earphones for listening,
-A Quite room for testing and 10 minutes
+A Quite room for testing and 5 minutes of patience!

 ## License and Citation